 • Clear problem-solving skills and the ability to think through a difficult situation methodically and practically.

 • Attention to detail and strong communication style.

-By doing accounting for two years, I decided to pursue a career in audit that I’m passionate about and will excel in and contribute to XYZ’s success.
+By doing accounting for two years, I decided to pursue a career in audit as I’m passionate about it and I will excel in and contribute to XYZ’s success.